-Tour four best Swan Valley Wineries inluding Kosovich, Harris Organic, Mann and Upper Reach
+Tour four best Swan Valley Wineries including Kosovich, Harris Organic, Mann and Upper Reach

 Situated just 36 minutes from Perth’s central business district, the amazing Swan Valley Wine Region is the easiest to get to wine region in Western Australia, and Australia from any capital

 city for that matter.
-Which means you can’t pass up the chance to visit if you can ever get to Perth, Western Australia, in the current COVID climate.
+This means you can’t pass up the chance to visit Perth, Western Australia.

 The Swan Valley is the second oldest wine region in Australia, after the Hunter Valley in New South Wales.
 Lots of Swan Valley wineries have an interesting history and an age-old,